Please note: The application process is now closed because the maximum number of participants has been reached.

 - Email your application to manschadi@boku.ac.at.

-All details about the program and organisation are available in the event flyer below
+All details about the programme and organisation are available in the event flyer below